top of page

 Includes:

-Monthly Workshops: Live sessions led by Indigenous mentors, elders, and guest speakers exploring cultural safety, humility, and reconciliation
+• Monthly Workshops: Live sessions led by Indigenous mentors, Elders, and guest speakers

-Members Portal: On-demand access to a growing library of recorded workshops and resources your team can return to anytime
+• Members Portal: On-demand access to a growing library of recorded sessions and resources

-Consulting Support: Ongoing guidance from Indigenous mentors and facilitators to support real, meaningful implementation of cultural safety principles
+• Consulting Support: Strategic mentorship to support implementation of cultural safety principles across your organization

-Ideal for organizations seeking a deeper, more focused relationship and customized learning environment.
+Ideal for organizations seeking a focused, ongoing relationship and tailored support.

 Pauline Karch